GavinMorrison93/Accommodation_Manager/README.md

 # Accommodation_Manager

 A project to create an accommodation management system in Python.
+This project is primarily an exercise designed to become familiar with the 'Pandas' library.